Charcoal: Environmental impact

 Production and use of charcoal, like any use of woody biomass as fuel, typically results in emissions and can contribute to deforestation.

 The use of charcoal as a smelting fuel has been experiencing a resurgence in South America resulting in severe environmental, social and medical problems.
 Charcoal production at a sub-industrial level is one of the causes of deforestation.
 Charcoal production is now usually illegal and nearly always unregulated, as in Brazil, where charcoal production is a large illegal industry for making pig iron.

 Massive forest destruction has been documented in areas such as Virunga National Park in the Democratic Republic of Congo, where it is considered a primary threat to the survival of the mountain gorillas.
 Similar threats are found in Zambia.
 In Malawi, illegal charcoal trade employs 92,800 workers and is the main source of heat and cooking fuel for 90 percent of the nation's population.
 Some experts, such as Duncan MacQueen, Principal Researcher–Forest Team, International Institute for Environment and Development (IIED), argue that while illegal charcoal production causes deforestation, a regulated charcoal industry that required replanting and sustainable use of the forests "would give their people clean efficient energy – and their energy industries a strong competitive advantage".

 Assessments of charcoal imported to Europe have shown that many charcoal products are produced from tropical wood, often of undeclared origin.
 In an analysis of barbecue charcoal marketed in Germany, the World Wildlife Fund found that most products contain tropical wood.
 As a notable exception, reference is made to barbecue charcoal imports from Namibia, where charcoal is typically produced from surplus biomass resulting from woody plant encroachment.
 Charcoal trafficking in Somalia is an economic and environmental issue with significant regional-security implications.

 In popular culture

 The last section of the film Le Quattro Volte (2010) gives a good and long, if poetic, documentation of the traditional method of making charcoal.
 The Arthur Ransome children's series Swallows and Amazons (particularly the second book, Swallowdale) features carefully drawn vignettes of the lives and the techniques of charcoal burners at the start of the 20th century, in the Lake District of the UK.
 Antonín Dvořák's opera King and Charcoal Burner is based on a Czech legend about a king who gets lost in a forest and is rescued by a charcoal burner.
-In Kingdom Come: Deliverance videogame charcoal burning landscapes, structures, and workers of 15^{th} century's Bohemia are widely depicted.
+In Kingdom Come: Deliverance videogame charcoal burning landscapes, structures, and workers of 15th-century Bohemia are widely depicted.